ancestor-mithril/KDTree/README.md

 - it provides the following queries:
 	- nearest neighbor
 	- neighbors within a given distance
 	- first neighbor within a given distance
+	- ~~nearest neighbor within a given distance~~

 ## License and copyright